Kiteboarding in Hamata, Egypt

 No Wind?
 Stand-up paddle or diving might be an alternative.

-If you choose to have a break from kiting, the area is also famous for diving and snorkeling, especially on no wind, no ride days.
-If you feel like doing something different, an exploration trip on SUP board or diving in the area would be an interesting idea.
+If you choose to have a break from kiting, the area is also famous for diving and snorkelling, especially on no wind, no ride days.
+If you feel like doing something different, an exploration trip on a SUP board or diving would be another great way to get out on the water here.

 Food is a combination of European flavours with a touch of Arabic and Egyptian cuisine.
 Local hotels usually do their best at mixing spices with typical dishes of the Old Continent and making them more exciting and exotic.
 You can also find traditional cafes with an atmosphere from another world and stay there, as there is absolutely no nightlife in Hamata.